PiyushChh/DocKeeper/README.md

 # Dockeeper project

-*This project is currently in beta and hosted at: [studytracker.tech](https://studytracker.tech).
-See the [version 1 roadmap here](https://github.com/faraday-academy/curriculum-app/projects/1).*
+*This project is currently in beta and hosted at: [http://test-deploy-walkover.herokuapp.com/](http://test-deploy-walkover.herokuapp.com/)

 This app allows users to work as a team and store documents in their workspaces.They can then keep track of their progress,upload files and download files.